How to Prepare For A New Employee Hire?

 Cost of Hiring a New Employee

 In 2017, the Society for Human Resource Management (SHRM) found that the average cost per hire for businesses was $4,425 and the median cost was $1,633.
 Of these two numbers, the median hiring cost is often considered a more accurate representation of the real cost on account of the impact larger individual costs can have in skewing the average cost per hire value.

 The cost per hire value is the amount of money a business spends on hiring a new employee.
-This value includes a number of different factors, including job posting fees, third party recruiters, advertising costs, and background check fees.
+This value includes several different factors, including job posting fees, third-party recruiters, advertising costs, and background check fees.

 Fees and Taxes Associated with Having an Employee